LOLcat Translator

 What Is a LOLcat?

-Lolcats are internet meme images of cats paired with funny captions written in lolspeak, a deliberately misspelled, cat-perspective version of English.
-The lol cat trend exploded around 2006 on sites like 4chan and later lolcats.com, turning phrases like "I can haz cheezburger" into cultural touchstones.
-The lolcat language has its own grammar rules and has been studied as a genuine internet dialect.
+Lolcats are internet meme images of cats paired with funny captions written in lolspeak, a deliberately misspelled cat-perspective version of English.
+The trend became widely known in the mid-2000s through phrases like "I can haz cheezburger," and it developed into one of the internet's most recognizable meme dialects.

-How to Use This LOLcat Translator
+How to Use the LOLcat Translator

 Can haz translation?
 Here iz how: